swiftlang/swift-evolution/proposals/nnnn-extensions-access-modifiers.md

 	}
 	```

-* The *access modifier* can be overridden by the member to a lower modifier.
+* The access modifier can be overridden by the member with a lower access modifier.

 	```swift
 	public struct F {}